CS4635-Project/TrackManager/README.md

+# Notes
+Gonna have to do a lot of linkng if you install this project fresh.
+But you can't link the Google Maps one, it's got to be done by hand, so can't just do `react-native link`.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).